WWE News: Jinder Mahal Addresses WWE Rumors After Title Loss To AJ Styles

 The WWE shocked the WWE Universe last night on SmackDown Live when AJ Styles beat Jinder Mahal to become the new WWE world heavyweight champion.
 This came as a huge surprise because most WWE rumors surrounded the fact that Jinder Mahal would hold the title until WrestleMania next year as the top heel and then lose it to John Cena.
-There was also a lot of talk about the fact that Jinder Mahal was holding the title for so long because of the new WWE outreach in India and there will be shows in India at the end of the year.
+There was also a lot of talk about the fact that Jinder Mahal was holding the title for so long because of the new WWE outreach in India, and there will be shows in India at the end of the year.

 Did Jinder Mahal Fail A WWE Wellness Test?

 Ever since Jinder Mahal came back to the WWE after an extended absence, some fans wondered about his new muscular physique.
-He looked incredible but many assumed that he was using performance-enhancing drugs to achieve the look, and that violates the WWE Wellness Policy concerning drug use.
+He looked incredible, but many assumed that he was using performance-enhancing drugs to achieve the look, and that violates the WWE Wellness Policy concerning drug use.

 When AJ Styles beat Jinder Mahal out of nowhere on SmackDown Live for the WWE world heavyweight title, the first assumption for many fans was that Jinder failed the WWE Wellness Policy drug tests.
 A similar thing happened to Roman Reigns back in 2016, which halted his push at the time.